raspberrypilearning/parent-detector/WORKSHEET.md

 `sudo reboot`

-If you want to leave the monitor connected and turned on while the program is running, it's a good idea to edit the Python code to disable the camera *preview- lines.
+If you want to leave the monitor connected and turned on while the program is running, it's a good idea to edit the Python code to disable the camera *preview* lines.
 Use the `#` sign at the start of a line to disable it.

 Another trick you can do is to start your Python program under a different login.
 To do this press `ALT - F2` before you log in; this will show you a new login prompt, so log in there and start the Python program.
 Now if you press `ALT - F1` to go back to the usual login prompt, it will appear as though the Raspberry Pi is innocently waiting for someone to log in.